 The Center for Conflict Resolution (CCR) provides the core mediation services for the Program, including management and oversight of the mediations and recruiting, training, and supporting a dedicated corps of mediators.
 Mediation is an opportunity for both the lender and homeowner to sit down with each other to discuss the legal issues in court and attempt to identify a possible solution amenable to both parties.
-Since the Program’s inception in 2010, CCR has scheduled and conducted over 7,000 mediation sessions.
-One out of three homeowners participating in mediation has been able to save their homes.
+Since the Program’s inception in 2010, CCR has scheduled and conducted over 8,700 mediation sessions.
 The overall satisfaction rate for all parties participating in the mediation process (homeowners, lenders, and attorneys) has consistently been in the 95% range since the Program’s launch.

 Legal Representation in Court and in Mediation Sessions—Chicago Volunteer Legal Services

 Chicago Volunteer Legal Services (CVLS) provides pro bono representation to borrowers in the mediation sessions and in associated court hearings.
-Since the Program’s launch, CVLS has received over 5,800 referrals to provide free legal representation to homeowners in the mediation process.
+Since the Program’s launch, CVLS has received over 6,000 referrals to provide free legal representation to homeowners in the mediation process.
 Legal representation for the homeowners in the mediations is critical to the success of the Program, as it involves navigating a complex judicial proceeding in which the lenders always are represented by counsel.
 Having representation in the mediation sessions levels the playing field for the homeowner, helps homeowners obtain and submit all documents and related evidence necessary to reach settlements, and helps ensure accountability for lenders in these proceedings.
-CVLS leverages thousands of hours of free legal services donated by over 300 trained pro bono attorneys so that low-income homeowners are well-represented throughout the mediation process, supported by a relatively small number of CVLS staff attorneys.
+Throughout the life of the program, CVLS has leveraged thousands of hours of free legal services donated by over 300 trained pro bono attorneys so that low-income homeowners are well-represented throughout the mediation process, supported by a relatively small number of CVLS staff attorneys.

-More than one out of every two households—or more than 50%—who enter the mediation phase of the Program reach an agreement with their lender.
+Seven out of ten—or more than 70%—who enter the Program reach an agreement with their lender.
 That agreement could be to save the home through modification of the loan, or it could be an agreement to transfer ownership of the home to the lender.